Skip to main content

 Dealsdeals_subscribeTrade executions (fills)

-# Subscribe to order updates and trade fills
+# balanceSpot_subscribe message.
+Subscribe to order updates and trade fills.

 await ws.send(json.dumps({